HerminioTH/solgeom/README.md

-# AnalyticalSolutionsForGeomechanics
+# solgeom
-This package is intended to provide Python implementations for analytical solutions of classical problems of poromechanics.
+This package is intended to provide Python implementations for analytical solutions of classical problems involving geomechanics (poromechanics).